Here’s another poem from my 20-something year-old archives, freshly dusted off.

 that bids me clasp

-with clumsy claws its untold yore
+with clumsy claws its untold yore.

 —surely, the key I’ve sought.

-Silent sleep in later years
+Troubled sleep in later years

-Revealed its edges, bound by fears
+Revealed its edges, bounded fears

-—that holds its portrait on the wall.
+which hold its portrait on the wall.

-I’ll try, before the tale escapes my head—
+I’ll try, before the tale escapes.

 Though many worms through it now bore.